 Choose an enterprise consulting firm when the automation is part of a multi-year transformation, requires board-level governance, or touches regulated processes across many business units.
 You are buying safety, documentation, and scale.
 You are also accepting slower delivery and higher overhead.

-Choose a specialist AI agency when you have one to three valuable workflows, clear business owners, and a need to ship in 6-16 weeks.
-This is usually the strongest fit for mid-market teams that need senior technical execution without a giant transformation program.
+Choose a specialist AI agency when you have one to three valuable workflows, clear business owners, and a need to move faster than a broader transformation program allows.
+This is usually the strongest fit for mid-market teams that need senior technical execution without giant consulting overhead.

 Choose a platform when your internal team already owns automation, the workflow is high-volume and repeatable, and you can maintain the implementation after launch.
 Platforms look cheaper until you price internal build time, licenses, governance, and ongoing maintenance.